Option window()

 window(date -1 9)

-Why both the options yield same results?
+Why do both the options yield same results?